Date of Degree

 Copyright 2010 Garrett Anthony Kaas

 Kaas, Garrett Anthony.
-"Genetic analysis of Shudderer, the lithium-responsive neurological mutant of Drosophila melanogaster." dissertation, University of Iowa, 2010.
+"Genetic analysis of Shudderer, the lithium-responsive neurological mutant of Drosophila melanogaster."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.